-The Company received grants from the IIA for research and development funding until the year 2019, and therefore is subject to the provisions of the Israeli Law for the Encouragement of Research, Development and Technological Innovation in the Industry and the regulations and guidelines thereunder (the "Innovation Law", formerly known as the Law for the Encouragement of Research and Development in Industry).
-Under the Innovation Law the rate of royalties varies between 3% to 5% computed based on the revenues from the products that their development was also funded by grants from the IIA.
-In addition, revenues from certain milestone under the LB license, development and commercialization agreement were subject to royalties rate of 24.8%.
+The Company received grants from the IIA for research and development funding until the year 2019, and therefore is subject to the provisions of the Israeli Law for the Encouragement of Research, Development and Technological Innovation in the Industry and the regulations and guidelines thereunder (the "Innovation Law"), the regulations promulgated thereunder, the IIA's rules and guidelines and the terms of the approved program funded by the IIA.
+Under the Innovation Law royalties of 3% on the income deriving from products and from related know-how and services developed in whole or in part, directly or indirectly, under IIA programs are payable to the IIA.
 Such commitment is up to the amount of grants received (dollar linked), plus interest at annual rate based on LIBOR.
-Pursuant to the Innovation Law there are restrictions regarding intellectual property and manufacturing outside of Israel, unless approval is received, and additional payments are made to the IIA.
+In addition to paying any royalty due, the Company must abide by other restrictions associated with receiving such grants under the Innovation Law that continue to apply following repayment to the IIA.
+These restrictions may impair the Company's ability to outsource manufacturing or otherwise transfer its know-how outside of Israel and may require it to obtain the approval of the IIA for certain actions and transactions and pay additional royalties and other amounts to the IIA.

 The Company did not apply for grants from the IIA since 2019.
-For the years ended December 31, 2021, 2020 and 2019, the Company recorded royalties expenses of \$468, \$795 and \$43, respectively.
+For the years ended December 31, 2023, 2022 and 2021, the Company recorded royalties expenses of \$329, \$9 and \$468, respectively.

-The royalty expenses which are related to the funded project are recognized in the statements of operation as a component of cost of revenue.
+The royalty expenses which are related to the funded project are recognized in the statements of operations as a component of cost of revenue.

-As of December 31, 2021, the maximum total royalty amount payable by the Company under IIA funding arrangement is approximately \$7,328 (without interest).
+As of December 31, 2023, the maximum total royalty amount payable by the Company under IIA funding arrangement is approximately \$6,987 (without interest).

-NOTE 8 - DEVELOPMENT, EXCLUSIVITY AND OPTION PRODUCTS AGREEMENTS
+NOTE 7 - DEVELOPMENT, EXCLUSIVITY AND OPTION PRODUCTS AGREEMENTS

-I. On February 5, 2021, CollPlant entered into a Development, Exclusivity and Option Products Agreement (the "Development Agreement") with AbbVie, pursuant to which CollPlant and AbbVie will collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using CollPlant rhCollagen technology and AbbVie's technology.
+On February 5, 2021, CollPlant entered into development and global commercialization agreement (the "AbbVie Development Agreement") with Allergan, an AbbVie company, pursuant to which CollPlant and AbbVie agreed to collaborate in the development and commercialization of dermal and soft tissue filler products for the medical aesthetics market, using CollPlant rhCollagen technology and AbbVie's technology.

-Pursuant to the Development Agreement, CollPlant agreed to undertake projects for the development of an aseptic process for sterile rhCollagen that meets or exceeds certain specifications as set forth in the Development Agreement.
-Prior to the second anniversary of the Development Agreement, AbbVie may elect to have CollPlant undertake additional projects for the development of a more concentrated rhCollagen that meets or exceeds certain specifications.
+Pursuant to the AbbVie Development Agreement, CollPlant agreed to undertake projects for the development of an aseptic process for sterile rhCollagen that meets or exceeds certain specifications as set forth in the Development Agreement.

-Pursuant to the Development Agreement, CollPlant granted to AbbVie and its affiliates, worldwide exclusive rights to use its rhCollagen in combination with AbbVie proprietary technologies, for the production and commercialization of dermal and soft tissue filler products, or the Exclusive Products.
-Further, pursuant to the Development Agreement, CollPlant granted to AbbVie and its affiliates, a right of first negotiation to enter into a definitive agreement to obtain exclusive, worldwide rights to the use of CollPlant rhCollagen for the commercialization and sale of an injectable breast implant product and a right of first negotiation to enter into a definitive agreement to obtain exclusive, worldwide rights to the use of CollPlant's rhCollagen for the commercialization and sale of a photocurable dermal filler product, each an "Option Product" and together, the "Option Products".
-Other than under the Development Agreement, CollPlant agreed not to research, develop or commercialize its rhCollagen for use with any Exclusive Products during the term of the Development Agreement or grant any third party any rights to CollPlant's rhCollagen technology that would conflict with rights granted to AbbVie.
+Pursuant to the AbbVie Development Agreement, CollPlant granted to AbbVie and its affiliates, worldwide exclusive rights to use its rhCollagen in combination with AbbVie proprietary technologies, for the production and commercialization of dermal and soft tissue filler products, or the Exclusive Products.
+Further, pursuant to the AbbVie Development Agreement, CollPlant granted to AbbVie and its affiliates, a right of first negotiation to enter into a definitive agreement to obtain exclusive, worldwide rights to the use of CollPlant rhCollagen for the commercialization and sale of an injectable breast implant product and a right of first negotiation to enter into a definitive agreement to obtain exclusive, worldwide rights to the use of CollPlant's rhCollagen for the commercialization and sale of a photocurable dermal filler product, each an "Option Product" and together, the "Option Products".
+Other than under the AbbVie Development Agreement, CollPlant agreed not to research, develop or commercialize its rhCollagen for use with any Exclusive Products during the term of the Development Agreement or grant any third party any rights to CollPlant's rhCollagen technology that would conflict with rights granted to AbbVie.